noinarisak/okta-terraform-demo/README.md

 # Okta :heart: Terraform
 Simple demos showcasing Okta and Terraform implementation.
-The intended audience for this repo are for practitioners that are new to `Terraform` but familar with Okta.
+The intended audience for this repo are for practitioners who are new to `Terraform` but familar with Okta.
 Please review this [introduction on Terraform](https://www.terraform.io/intro/index.html) and of course more info on [Okta](https://developer.okta.com/).

 ## Table of Contents